MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

 title:  "Our New Year's Resolutions for 2015"
 date:   2015-01-20 15:00:00
 author: alex
-categories: MarsBased Startup Teamwork CompanyCulture
+categories: MarsBased Startup Teamwork CompanyCulture Resolutions
 ---

 *Captain's log, stardate {{page.date | martian_date}}*

 2014 has been an amazing ride.
-It has seen us creating MarsBased, getting our first small projects, speaking at conferences, getting big projects, mentoring at IronHack, working for the Barcelona City Council, leading Startup Grind & Startup Circle, welcoming our first hires and many other amazing achievements.
+It has seen us <a href="http://marsbased.com/blog/2013/09/07/take-offs-and-landings" title="Take-offs and Landings" target="_blank">creating MarsBased</a>, getting our first small projects, speaking at conferences, getting big projects, <a href="http://marsbased.com/blog/2014/08/22/The-Martians-conquer-the-IronHack" title="The Martians Conquer the Ironhack" target="_blank">mentoring at IronHack</a>, <a href="http://marsbased.com/blog/2014/06/09/Barcelona-Startup-Map1" title="Barcelona Startup Map" target="_blank">working for the Barcelona City Council</a>, <a href="http://marsbased.com/blog/2014/02/24/the-martians-conquer-the-startup-grind" title="Startup Grind and MarsBased" target="_blank">leading Startup Grind</a> & <a href="http://marsbased.com/blog/2013/11/07/startup-circle-barcelona" title="Startup Circle in Barcelona" target="_blank">Startup Circle</a>, welcoming our first hires and many other amazing achievements.

 In fact, we're preparing a detailed review of 2014 for you all to enjoy and discover what's been going on in the MarsBased spaceship.